 When hiring recent post-secondary graduates, employers can receive up to 50% of the hire’s wages to a maximum of $12,000 to $15,000.

-“Recent graduate” often implies that the job candidate graduated within the last 2-3 years and is currently unemployed or underemployed.
+“Recent graduate” in the context of funding usually means that the job candidate graduated within the last 2-3 years and is currently unemployed or underemployed.
 Funding programs also require that the candidate be hired for certain types of roles, including (but not limited to) digital economy (computer and information systems, graphic design, software development, web development), cleantech, environment, and other roles using the candidate’s STEM (science, technology, engineering, math) background.

 Option #2: Hiring Grants for Student Internships

-Hiring student interns for co-op positions is another strategy companies can use to enhance workforce productivity and build an employer brand.
-Student interns are often excited to break out of the classroom for some practical, hands-on education, and employers can benefit from the workload that these youth can support While it may be difficult to reach these types of candidates through typical job boards, attending job fairs and using college or university-specific job boards can generate interest in your company.
+Another strategy that businesses may use to enhance workforce productivity is hiring student interns for co-op positions.
+Student interns are often excited to break out of the classroom for some practical, hands-on education, and employers can benefit from the workload that these youth can support.
+While it may be difficult to reach these types of candidates through typical job boards, attending virtual job fairs and using college or university-specific job boards can generate interest in your company.

 When hiring co-op students, employers can receive up to 50% of the intern’s wages to a maximum $5,000.
 This increases to 70%/$7,000 if the intern is part of an under-represented group, such as women in STEM or newcomers to Canada.